openid/fapi/fapi-2_0-message-signing.md

   * HTTP Message Signatures [@I-D.ietf-httpbis-message-signatures] and Digest Fields [@I-D.ietf-httpbis-digest-headers]
   for signing HTTP requests to and responses from Resource Servers.

+The primary goal of this specificaiton is to enable non-repudiation, however message signing also brings message integrity gurantees, that while not required to reeach the security goals laid out in the Attacker Model, may enable some attacks to be detected earlier.

 We understand that some ecosystems may only desire to implement 1, 2 or 3 of the above 4, it is therefore anticipated that a piece of software will be able to conform to each of the methods separately, i.e. there will be separate conformance testing options for each of the following: